beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *Public Cloud*: computing resources are provided publicly over the Internet based on a pay-per-use model.
-- *Private Cloud*: the Cloud infrastructure is owned and operated internally by an organization.
+- *Private Cloud*: the Cloud infrastructure is owned by an organization, and hosted and operated internally.
 - *Hybrid Cloud*: computing resources are provided by a composition of a private and public Clouds.

 Public Clouds, such as Amazon EC2, have initiated and driven the industrial adoption of the Cloud